Mental Health Counseling: How it Works, Benefits

 Mental health counselors choose from a plethora of approaches when helping someone.
 The particular approach used depends on both the counselor's professional preference as well as the nature and characteristics of an individual client.

 Each approach has a particular focus.
 Mental health counseling methods can emphasize a person's background, emotions, thoughts, behaviors, or a combination of these elements.
 Within each category are specific theoretical techniques.
 Below is a list of the most common approaches, or theories.
 The list is meant as a starting point for exploration.
-If there are some methods that resonate with you, you can inquire about theoretical approach when you are searching for a counselor.
+If there are some methods that resonate with you, you can inquire about the theoretical approach when you are searching for a counselor.

 Theories that emphasize background are: